 Sixth Annual Analytic Theology Lecture

 The sixth lecture was presented by Sarah Coakley, Norris-Hulse Professor of Divinity at the University of Cambridge, on November 20, 2016 in San Antonio, Texas.
-Her lecture was entitled "Sin and Desire in Analytic Theology: A Return to Genesis 3".
-This lecture was videotaped.
+Her lecture is titled "Sin and Desire in Analytic Theology: A Return to Genesis 3".
+This lecture was videotape

 Abstract: The ‘problem of evil’ has dominated modern analytic philosophy of religion, with ‘original sin’ merely seen as a further complication for the ‘free will defense’.
 This lecture starts from a different direction: a close exegesis of the Genesis Fall narrative itself, with a focus on ‘sin’ as misdirected desire.
 Drawing on a rich set of alternative renditions (from rabbinical, Greek, Syriac and Latin sources), a typology of contrasting classic accounts of sin is essayed.
 While each generates a theodicy problem of its own, a favoured philosophical solution emerges, intensifying rather than dissolving the classic felix culpa paradox, but freshly illuminating the relation between desire and freedom.